 First, you must understand that a fire requires three elements, which are known as the fire triangle:

 The first thing to consider in the science of fire is fuel.
 Fuel is the part of the fire triangle which you are burning.
 For a campfire, this would usually be wood.
 The wood has cellulose (the stuff which makes up plant cells) and some moisture.

 When you are starting a fire, you are heating the wood up and getting rid of the moisture.
+The fuel must be in contact with the heat source to ignite.
 Only after you get rid of the moisture will the wood give off burnable gasses and really start to ignite.

 So drier wood is better for starting a fire.
 This is also why you must be extra careful when using fire in dry, drought-like conditions.
 In this setting a fire can start quickly and rapidly become out of control.

 Heat is the second part of the fire triangle.
 Heat is the energy that raises the temperature of the fuel to its ignition point.
 Heat sources can be flames, sparks, friction, or any other source that can raise the temperature of the fuel to its ignition point.

 When a fire burns, a chemical reaction takes place and the energy stored in the chemical components of the fuel is released.
 But heat is also what starts that process.
 So basically, you need some heat to start the fire in order to burn off the moisture and to cause the carbon in the fuel to burn.

 The larger your fuel, the more heat you will need to start the reaction.
 This is why you need to start with paper and tinder.
 Holding a lit match under a log will not make it catch on fire.
 Holding the lit match under your paper and tinder will start the ignition process.